deepakmahakale/ruby-on-rails-cheatsheet/_posts/2023-09-13-how-to-use-bun-with-rails.md

 image: images/og/how-to-use-bun-with-rails.png
 ---

 Bun is fast.
 So is Rails.
-Test change
+Test change2

 Rails 7.1 [added support](https://github.com/rails/jsbundling-rails/pull/167) to use bun as JS runtime.